ethanxu8/ethanxu8/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!
-My name is Ethan, a student passionate about Data Analytics, Product Management, and entrepreneurship.
+My name is Ethan, a third-year student at UBC passionate about Data Analytics, Product Management, Software Engineering, and entrepreneurship.

 ...
 Currently a Business Analyst intern at 911 Supply and exploring entrepreneurship (e-commerce and investment analysis).